Tehran intensifies attacks on Gulf energy facilities after Israel hits Iranian gas field

 Energy infrastructure targeted around Gulf region

-Qatar Energy said on X that it was a missile hit on its massive Ras Laffan liquefied natural gas facility that caused the blaze early Thursday.
+Qatar Energy said on X that a missile hit on its massive Ras Laffan LNG facility caused the blaze early Thursday.

 A ship was also hit off the country's coast, according to the British military’s United Kingdom Maritime Trade Operations center.
 It was not clear whether it was deliberately targeted of was struck by falling debris as Qatar fired off missile interceptors at incoming Iranian barrages.

-Saudi Arabia also reported downing Iranian drones targeting its natural gas facilities overnight, and authorities in Abu Dhabi said it had been forced to shut down its Habshan gas facility and Bab field after interceptions over the sites.
+Saudi Arabia also reported downing Iranian drones targeting its natural gas facilities overnight, and authorities in Abu Dhabi shut down the Habshan gas facility and Bab field after interceptions over the sites.

-Another ship was set ablaze early Thursday off the coast of the United Arab Emirates.
-It was also unclear whether it was targeted or hit with debris, the UKMTO said.

 More than 20 vessels have been attacked during the Iran war so far as Tehran has kept a tight grip on shipping traffic through the waterway, which leads from the Persian Gulf to the open ocean.